daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 - Checking for approved AMI images
 - Required-Tag to check if a resource contains the tags that you specify
+- Evaluate whether your AWS resources comply with common best practices e.g. check if EBS is encrypted, password is compliant with company policy, etc.

 ### Features